-Presently, the compensation committees of ETE and ETP consider relevant data available to them to assess the competitive position with respect to base salary, annual short-term incentives and long-term incentive compensation for our executive officer.
-The boards of directors and compensation committees of ETE and ETP also consider individual performance, levels of responsibility, skills and experience.
+The Compensation Committee considers relevant data available to it to assess the competitive position with respect to base salary, annual short-term incentives and long-term incentive compensation for our executive officers.
+The Compensation Committee also considers individual performance, levels of responsibility, skills and experience.

-Periodically, the ETP Compensation Committee engages a third-party consultant to provide master information for compensation levels at peer companies in order to assist the ETP Compensation Committee in its determination of compensation levels for ETP's executive officers.
-Most recently, the ETP Compensation Committee engaged Mercer Consulting Services ("Mercer") during the year ended December 31, 2010 to assist in the determination of ETP's compensation levels for its senior management.
+Periodically, the Compensation Committee engages a third-party consultant to provide market information for compensation levels at peer companies in order to assist the Compensation Committee in its determination of compensation levels for our executive officers.
+Most recently, the Compensation Committee engaged Mercer Consulting Services ("Mercer") during the year ended December 31, 2010 to assist in the determination of compensation levels for our senior management.
 The results of this study were utilized to determine long-term incentive awards and bonuses during 2012, 2011 and 2010.
-The consultant provided an analysis of compensation for senior executives of the following 15 companies in the energy industry, comprised primarily of midstream and exploration and production companies:
+The consultant provided an analysis of compensation for senior executives at the following 15 companies in the energy industry, comprised primarily of midstream and exploration and production companies:

-Ÿ Enterprise Products Partners L.P. Ÿ Sunoco Logistics Partners L.P. Ÿ Plains All American Pipeline, L.P. ÿ Atmos Energy Corporation Ÿ CenterPoint Energy, Inc. ÿ El Paso Corporation Ÿ The Williams Companies, Inc. ÿ Spectra Energy Partners, LP Ÿ Sempra Energy ÿ Targa Resources Partners LP Ÿ Kinder Morgan Energy Partners, L.P. ÿ NuStar Energy L.P. ÿ ONEOK Partners, L.P. ÿ Southern Union Company
+- Enterprise Products Partners L.P.

+- Plains All American Pipeline, L.P.

+- CenterPoint Energy, Inc.

+- The Williams Companies, Inc.

+- Sempra Energy

+- Kinder Morgan Energy Partners, L.P.

+- ONEOK Partners, L.P.

-Ÿ Enbridge Energy Partners, L.P.
+- Enbridge Energy Partners, L.P.